Justin Hammer: Fictional character biography

-During the "Armor Wars" storyline, Hammer had Iron Man's technology stolen by Spymaster and sold it to a number of superhumans who wore powered armor, including Stilt-Man, the Raiders, the Mauler, Beetle, the Crimson Dynamo and the Titanium Man.
-Iron Man set about to disable the Stark-based technology in the suits in question, going so far as to also disable sanctioned technology in the armor of S.H.I.E.L.D.'s Mandroids and the Vault's Guardsmen, leading him into conflict with Captain America and the Avengers.
+During the "Armor Wars" storyline, Hammer has Spymaster steal Iron Man's technology and sells it to a number of villains who wields powered armor, including Stilt-Man, the Raiders, the Mauler, Beetle, Crimson Dynamo, and Titanium Man.
+Iron Man sets about to disable the Stark-based technology in the suits in question, going so far as to also disable sanctioned technology in the armor of S.H.I.E.L.D.'s Mandroids and the Vault's Guardsmen, leading him into conflict with Captain America and the Avengers.

-Hammer later sent the Rhino (who Hammer once provided a removable version of the Rhino armor to) to break Blizzard out of prison.
-He sent his "B-Team" (Blacklash, Blizzard, and Boomerang) to battle Ghost and Iron Man.

-Hammer redesigned the Scorpion's tail and sent him to abduct General Musgrave.
-When Scorpion refused to complete his mission, Hammer sent Blacklash and the Rhino to retrieve the tail.
-Hammer later learned that Stark had been shot, and ordered a batch of orchids to be sent to Stark with a card expressing condolences should Stark live.
-He sent Boomerang to raid a Stark Enterprises security office, and hired Taskmaster to train the second Spymaster.

-Later, Hammer agreed to design a new costume for the Rhino.
-He sent the Rhino and Boomerang to battle Cardiac.
-With the Life Foundation, Roxxon Oil, Stane International and the Brand Corporation, he abducted a number of superhuman beings to analyze their abilities.
-He also helped the first Sphinx to reclaim the Ka-Stone.

-Years later, it was revealed that Hammer had obtained Stane International after Stane's death, causing problems for Stark through his old company.
-With operatives of Hydra, Roxxon Oil, Moroboshi International and the Trinational Commission, he tricked the Masters of Silence into attacking Stark Enterprises.
-Even when forced to sell his stock in Stane International to Stark for the sum of one dollar, Hammer had the last laugh when all the shady dealings and irresponsible, or even criminal actions of Stane International came back to bite Tony later.
+Years later, it was revealed that Hammer had obtained Stane International after Obadiah Stane's death, causing problems for Stark through his old company.
+With operatives of Hydra, Roxxon Oil, Moroboshi International, and the Trinational Commission, he tricks the Masters of Silence into attacking Stark Enterprises.
+Even when forced to sell his stock in Stane International to Stark for the sum of one dollar, Hammer had the last laugh when the shady dealings of Stane International pile up on Stark.

-Hammer later sent Barrier, Blacklash, and Ringer to recruit Luis Barrett as the new Thunderbolt.
-The three villains were foiled by the Pantheon.

 In the mini-series Bad Blood, Hammer is diagnosed with incurable cancer and resolves to destroy his nemesis before dying.
 However, he inadvertently places himself in cryogenic stasis during a battle with Iron Man and is lost in space.